Eating Chikoo (Sapota) Fruit During Pregnancy – Is It Harmful?

-Eating anything in moderation is the key to good health not only when you are pregnant but otherwise as well.
+Eating anything in moderation is the key to good health, not only when you are pregnant but otherwise as well.
 The amount that you can consume will depend on your weight and age.
-However, you must consult your health care practitioner regarding your dietary chart especially when you are pregnant.
-For the benefits of the sapota fruit to be felt, a ballpark amount of 100-120 grams a day should be consumed.
+However, you must consult your healthcare practitioner regarding your dietary chart, especially when you are pregnant.
+For the benefits of chikoo to be felt, a ballpark amount of 100-120 grams a day should be consumed.

 Health Benefits of Eating Chikoo in Pregnancy

-Now that you are assured of the safety of eating sapota during your pregnancy, we can now discuss the sapota fruit benefits for pregnancy.
+Now that you are assured of the safety of eating sapota during your pregnancy, we’ll discuss sapota fruit benefits for pregnancy, shall we?

-- Improves the health of the digestive tract: When you are pregnant, there will be many changes to different body systems.
-A way to keep your digestive tract is to eat sapota on a daily basis as it combats any inflammations in the gut.
+When you are pregnant, there will be several changes to your body.
+A way to keep your digestive tract healthy is to eat sapota on a daily basis, as it combats any inflammations in the gut.

-- Strengthen the Bones: As you could see in the nutritional facts about chikoo, it is a rich source of calcium, iron and phosphorous.
+As you can see in the nutritional facts of chikoo, it is a rich source of calcium, iron and phosphorous.
 These minerals are important for the maintenance of bone health.

-- Prevents Bacterial Infections: A great way to keep away infections during your pregnancy is to eat sapota which is a well-known inhibitor of bacterial infections due to the presence of polyphenolic antioxidants.
+A great way to prevent infections during your pregnancy is to eat sapota, which is a well-known inhibitor of bacterial infections due to the presence of polyphenolic antioxidants.

-- Lowers Stress: Most pregnant women complain of stress.
-A lesser known fact about chikoo is that it is a natural sedative that soothes and calms nerves and also eases stress.
+Most pregnant women complain of stress.
+A lesser-known fact about chikoo is that it is a natural sedative that soothes and calms nerves and also eases stress.

-- Removes Toxins: Sapota fruit is a natural diuretic and detoxifying agent.
-It will help flush away unhealthy toxins from your body by keeping up a healthy rate of urination.
+Sapota is a natural diuretic and detoxifying agent.
+It will help flush away unhealthy toxins from your body by maintaining a healthy rate of urination.

-- Reduces Nausea: If you are suffering from a nasty case of morning sickness, eating sapota fruit might prove to be the right fix.
+If you are suffering from a nasty case of morning sickness, eating sapota might prove to be the right fix.
 It gives you the energy you require to stave off nausea and dizziness.

-- Fights Weakness: Even consuming sapota juice during pregnancy has great benefits for your body.
-It is full of energy giving nutrients that will help you get over fatigue and general weakness.
+Even consuming sapota juice during pregnancy has great benefits for your body.
+It is full of energy-giving nutrients that will help you get over fatigue and general weakness.

 How to Select and Store Chikoo

-The thumb rule for all fruits when you want to extract the best from their nutrition is to eat fresh fruits.
-This means that you should buy and store chikoo fruits so that it lasts you for a maximum of 3 to 4 days.
-If this schedule is too taxing for you, you can buy slightly unripe sapota fruits and eat them once they are good to eat.
+The thumb rule for all fruits, when you want to extract the best from their nutrition, is to eat them fresh.
+This means that you should store chikoos only for a maximum of three to four days.
+If this schedule is too taxing for you, you can buy slightly unripe sapota fruits and eat them once they ripen.
 Check that the fruit has a smooth surface and is slightly soft when you press it gently.
 The softer the fruit, the more it is ready to eat.
-Do not pick fruits whose skin is wrinkled or broken.
+Do not pick fruits that have wrinkled or broken skin.

-You can store chikoo at room temperature for a few days though you could also store it in the fridge up to a week.
+You can store chikoo at room temperature for a few days, but you could also store it in the fridge for up to a week.
 Make sure that you store the fruit in a cool and dry place that is away from direct sunlight.

 Side Effects of Consuming Chikoo in Pregnancy